justquick/python-googlevoice/README.md

 INSTALL
 -------------------------------

-1. Download the code from GitHub:
+**Download the code from GitHub**

     $ git clone git://github.com/justquick/python-googlevoice.git

-1. Install the module
+**Install the module**

     $ cd python-googlevoice
     $ sudo python setup.py install

 USAGE
 -------------------------------

-1. Running the command line script
+**Running the command line script**

     $ gvoice

 It will prompt you for your Google Voice Account login credentials.
 At no point are these credentials saved or distributed to a 3rd party; they are only sent to Google
 Now try calling someone

     gvoice> call

 Fill in the outgoing number (number you wish to reach) and the forwarding number (the phone to place the call from, usually your Google Voice number).
 This will schedule a call between the two numbers, just wait for the forwarding phone to ring and let Google connect you.
 To find out the other commands, type `help`.

-1. Try it out in Python
+**Try it out in Python**

-    $ python
-    >>> from googlevoice import Voice
+    from googlevoice import Voice
-    >>> voice = Voice()
+    voice = Voice()
-    >>> voice.login()
+    voice.login()
-    >>> voice.call(outgoingNumber, forwardingNumber)
+    voice.call(outgoingNumber, forwardingNumber)

-1. Examples

-1. API Documentation
+**Examples**

+**API Documentation**

 HTML format located in the `docs` directory